waqiju/unity_shader_st3/README.md

 # UnityShaderST3
-UnityShaderST3 turns your Sublime Text 3 into a perceptive UnityShader Editor/Semi-IDE, followed the lastest Unity Release.
+UnityShaderST3 turns your Sublime Text 3 into a perceptive UnityShader Editor/Semi-IDE, followed the lastest Unity release.

 UnityShaderST3 aim at improving the experience of reading and writing Unity Shader by provide three main functions.
 - Syntax Highligt